Your Financial Health Matters

 My pro-tip: Always live below your means.
 Just because you have the money to spend, doesn’t mean you should.
 Get your basic needs and payments made and stash the rest away!

-2. Take a financial class.
+2. Take a financial class or workshop.

 Financial education is key to understanding how to manage your money.
 Becoming financially literate helped me with the following: